GBA+ Compensation Guide

 Bridging the Gap: How compensation practices can reduce the gender wage gap in Ontario nonprofits

-A gender wage gap exists in Ontario nonprofits.
-A key way to reduce it is to use equitable compensation practices that address systemic barriers that women, especially marginalized women, face.
+A key way to reduce the gender wage gap in nonprofits is to use equitable compensation practices that address systemic barriers that women, especially marginalized women, face.

 The aim of this guide is to assist senior leaders and boards of directors to assess what compensation practices they have in their organizations, and what they can do to ensure women earn fair wages especially immigrant, racialized, and Indigenous women, women with disabilities, and women who are part of the LGBTQ2S community.

 It also aims to support women workers in the sector to advocate for better compensation.

 Decent work for women means equal pay for equal work, equal pay for work of equal value, and pay transparency